thelegendkaan/krazy/docs/1-Getting started/0-Quick Start.md

 python start.py
 ```

-To run higher with ezLocalai, use the `--with-ezlocalai` flag:
+To run evie with ezLocalai, use the `--with-ezlocalai` flag:

 ```bash
 python start.py --with-ezlocalai